Star Wolf (TV series): Series concept

-The show is loosely based on the three books in the Star Wolf series by American science fiction novelist Edmond Hamilton: The Weapon from Beyond (published in 1967), The Closed Worlds and World of the Starwolves (both published in 1968).
-The name of the main character, an Earthman who was raised on the high gravity planet Varna and developed super-human strength and reflexes, was changed from Morgan Chane to Ken Shinsei.
-Starting with episode 14, the series was retitled Space Hero Star Wolf (宇宙の勇者 スターウルフ Uchû no Yûsha Sutâurufu).
+The show is loosely based on the three books in the Starwolf series by American science fiction novelist Edmond Hamilton: The Weapon from Beyond (published in 1967), The Closed Worlds, and World of the Starwolves (both published in 1968).
+The name of the main character, an Earthman who was raised on the high-gravity planet Varna and developed super-human strength and reflexes, was changed from Morgan Chane to Ken Shinsei.
+Starting with episode 14, the series was retitled Space Hero Star Wolf (宇宙の勇者 スターウルフ, Uchū no Yūsha Sutā Urufu).

 American adaptation

 The Japanese series was edited into two feature-length films for American television under the titles Fugitive Alien and Star Force: Fugitive Alien II.
-They were released directly to television by King Features Entertainment, the first film in 1986, running for 102 minutes, and the sequel in 1987, running for 98 minutes.
-Both films were featured on Season 3 of Mystery Science Theater 3000, Fugitive Alien in episode 10, first shown on August 17, 1991, and Star Force: Fugitive Alien II in episode 18, first shown on November 16, 1991.
-Of note, both movies had also featured in the early KTMA era of MST3K, appearing out of order in episodes K12 and K03 respectively, before being revamped for the Comedy Channel era.
+They were released directly to television by King Features Entertainment: The first film in 1986, running for 102 minutes, and the sequel in 1987, running for 98 minutes.
+Both films were featured in season 3 of Mystery Science Theater 3000 (MST3K): Fugitive Alien in episode 10, first shown on August 17, 1991, and Star Force: Fugitive Alien II in episode 18, first shown on November 16, 1991.
+Of note, both were also featured in the early KTMA era of MST3K, appearing out of order in episodes K12 and K03, respectively, before being revamped for the Comedy Channel era.